0xAtelerix/docs/solution.md

 This solution is designed to deliver four critical features:

-1. A fully trustless protocol without the need for additional security tokens.
+1. A trust-minimized protocol ensuring a robust consensus mechanism enforced by economic incentives and penalties.
 2. Complete flexibility for Appchains to customize their architecture (including VM choice, coding language, and tokenomics).
 3. Seamless, low-latency bidirectional communication with any blockchain.
 4. Supports fast and cheap dApp and Appchain development.

-It does this using available technologies.
-At the core of Pelagos is a cross-protocol execution layer that abstracts away differences in blockchain architectures, while allowing dApps to access a shared liquidity layer.
-This solution enables dApps to operate seamlessly across chains without relying on wrapped tokens, bridges, or protocol-specific rewrites.
+Using available technologies, Pelagos removes the need for custodial bridges, wrapped tokens or protocol-specific rewrites; allowing user funds to remain native on the L1, with Pelagos-backed receipts on the appchain.

-Pelagos transforms smart contract development and DeFi architecture by introducing three key innovations, detailed below.
+Pelagos' cross-protocol execution layer abstracts away differences in blockchain architectures, while allowing dApps to access a shared liquidity layer.
+It achieves this through three key innovations, detailed below.

 #### 1. Portable execution layer